garrandall/popular-music-data/tracks/square-biz-teena-marie.md

 Everybody get up

 Flash back, who's that dancin' to the latest
-Suave de bone, the greatest, ooh, he sure is moving me That's what I said though you didn't know yet
+Suave de bone, the greatest, oh, he sure is moving me That's what I said though you didn't know yet
 Our love is was kismet, soon to be made history